Content Map Terms

 Recurrent breast cancer

-Cancer that recurs in the same breast or in your mastectomy scar is called a local recurrence.
-With local recurrence, you may have symptoms such as:
+Cancer that comes back in the same breast or in your mastectomy scar is called a local recurrence.
+With this type, you may have symptoms such as:

 - A lump or thickening in the breast, chest wall, or armpit after you have had breast-conserving surgery or a mastectomy.
 You may notice that the skin of your chest looks or feels different.

 - A change in the size or shape of the breast or a dimple or pucker in the skin of the breast.

 - Discharge or bleeding from the nipple that occurs without squeezing the nipple.

 - A change in the nipple, such as a scaly or crusty look or a nipple that pulls inward.